- List of hardware and pinouts

 ThingsBoard is an open-source server-side platform that allows you to monitor and control IoT devices.
 It is free for both personal and commercial usage and you can deploy it anywhere.
 If this is your first experience with the platform we recommend to review what-is-thingsboard page and getting-started guide.

 This sample application performs collection of temperature and humidity values produced by DHT22 sensor and further visualization on the real-time web dashboard.
 Collected data is pushed via MQTT to ThingsBoard server for storage and visualization.
 The purpose of this application is to demonstrate ThingsBoard data collection API and visualization capabilities.

 The DHT22 sensor is connected to Raspberry Pi.
 Raspberry Pi offers a complete and self-contained Wi-Fi networking solution.
-Raspberry Pi push data to Thingsboard server via MQTT protocol by using paho mqtt python library.
+Raspberry Pi push data to ThingsBoard server via MQTT protocol by using paho mqtt python library.
 Data is visualized using built-in customizable dashboard.
-The application that is running on Raspberry Pi is written on python which is quite simple and easy to understand.
+The application that is running on Raspberry Pi is written in Python which is quite simple and easy to understand.

 The video below demonstrates the final result of this tutorial.

 Once you complete this sample/tutorial, you will see your sensor data on the following dashboard.

 You will need to have ThingsBoard server up and running.
 The easiest way is to use Live Demo server.